Employee Monitoring Software (2026 Guide) - Productivity, Security & Compliance

 Security

 Activity tracking comes with privacy concerns.
-People use work computers for personal reasons and want to keep their activities private.
-Also, people don't like the idea of someone 'watching their every move'.
-Bloodcurdling!
+People sometimes use work devices for personal tasks and want to keep those private.
+Employees also dislike the idea of someone watching their every move, which is why scope and transparency matter.

 Trust

 One issue people have with tracking is the trust factor.
-If they perceive that what you are doing is spying, they may have feelings of anger and dissatisfaction and turn to the breakup.
-It's pretty unreasonable to their goals.
+If they perceive that what you are doing is spying, they may feel resentment or disengage.
+That is counterproductive to your goals.

 You can gain employee support by showing that you're watching for the right reasons.
 Don't follow just to watch and don't be invasive without good reason.
 The best practice is to be transparent, so emphasize to your team that the monitoring system is only used as an analytical tool.